caleorourke/grunt-jekyll-pages/README.md

 # grunt-jekyll-pages
 > Serve GitHub-flavored sites natively using Jekyll.

 [grunt-jekyll-pages](https://github.com/caleorourke/grunt-jekyll-pages) is for anyone working with GitHub Pages.
-This Grunt.js plugin emulates how Github Pages runs Jekyll in safe mode.
-It also provides a number of options (build, serve, watch, etc.) for the purpose of development or testing.
+This Grunt.js plugin emulates how Github Pages runs Jekyll in safe mode on Linux, Unix, or Mac OS X. It also provides a number of options (build, serve, watch, etc.) for dev and testing purposes.

 ## Getting Started
-This plugin requires the minimal versions:
-* Node.js `>= 0.10`
-* Grunt.js `~0.4.5`
-* Ruby `~2.0.0`
-* GitHub Pages `~21` (Ruby gem)
+This plugin requires Node.js `>=0.10` and Grunt.js `>=0.4.0`.
+Jekyll and the GitHub Pages gem ([pages-gem](https://github.com/github/pages-gem)) also needs to be installed.
+Refer to the [Jekyll Installation](https://jekyllrb.com/docs/installation) guide for instructions.

 If you haven't used [Grunt](http://gruntjs.com) before, be sure to check out the [Getting Started](http://gruntjs.com/getting-started) guide.
 It explains how to create a [Gruntfile](http://gruntjs.com/sample-gruntfile) as well as install and use Grunt plugins.
 Once you're familiar with that process, you may install this plugin with this command: